Police-Data-Accessibility-Project/PDAP-Datasets-App/README.md

-# PDAP App
+# Datasets Web App
-A set of tools to help data scrapers collect and submit data.
+Tools to help you interact with our Datasets table.

 ## Getting Started
 1. Clone this repo and `cd` into the directory